ysdn2018/the-next-website/src/content/work/code-macro-hackathon-intro.md

 ---
 youtube https://youtu.be/9HyaTZVrMNk

 Intersecting computer science and design, code:MACRO is a fictional hackathon that aims to foster innovation and large-scale, creative-thinking within young professionals.
+This piece is the introduction to the hackathon and is meant to entice people in the industry to participate.

 ## Styleframes